 Funds in a 401(k) generally face a tax penalty for early withdrawals, though some exceptions may be available depending on the situation.
-For traditional 401(k) retirement plans, this penalty applies over and above your ordinary income tax on withdrawals taken before age 59 ½.
+For traditional 401(k) retirement plans, this penalty is in addition to ordinary income tax on withdrawals taken before age 59 ½.
 Once you have reached that age, you may begin taking money from your account penalty-free.
-However, you aren’t required to withdraw any money until age 72.
-At that point, required minimum distributions (RMDs) kick in—meaning you must take at least a certain amount in distributions each year.3
+However, you aren’t required to withdraw any money until age 73 or later, depending on your birth date.
+At that point, required minimum distributions (RMDs) kick in, meaning you must take at least a certain amount in distributions each year.3

-If you need cash to buy your first home, you may be able to borrow money from your 401(k) account balance—effectively loaning money to yourself.
-But you will need to pay your account back with interest.
+If you need cash to buy your first home, you may be able to borrow money from your 401(k) account balance, effectively loaning money to yourself.
+But, you will need to repay the amount with interest.
 Often, you must pay back a 401(k) loan within five years.
-If you fail to pay it back, it might be considered an early withdrawal, subject to all taxes and penalties.
+If you fail repay the loan, it might be considered an early withdrawal, subject to all taxes and penalties.
 Please consult tax professional prior to taking a withdrawal from your 401(k).